 Car brand reviews

-Our guide to Japanese car brand Honda gives you all the information you need to decide whether Honda cars are worthy of your attention.
+Our guide to Japanese car brand Honda gives you all the information you need to decide whether you should buy a Honda car

 Honda builds a small but sensible range of models focused on the family car market.
 Its most popular models are the Jazz small car, the Civic medium-sized hatchback and Tourer estate, and the CR-V crossover SUV 4x4.

-A further Jazz-based SUV crossover model, the HR-V, is another model that's also making inroads in a competitive market.
+A further Jazz-based SUV crossover, the HR-V, is another model that's making inroads in a competitive market.

-Honda has also been pretty adventurous in design terms with some of its models, like the Civic, which looks like nothing else on the road.
+Honda has also been pretty adventurous in design terms with some of its models, such as the Civic hatchback, which looks like nothing else on the road.

-Find out if there's a Honda to suit you by checking out all our our Honda car reviews.
+Find out if there's a Honda to suit you by checking out all our expert, independent Honda car reviews.

 How much do Honda cars cost?

 As such, its cars are priced slightly above the main volume brands but not beyond the reach of many of the families it targets.
-The Honda Jazz, for instance (Honda's cheapest model) costs from around £14,000, while the Honda Civic nudges the £20,000 mark at its entry-level point.
+The Honda Jazz, for instance, is Honda's cheapest model and costs from around £14,000, while the Honda Civic nudges the £19,000 mark at its entry-level point.

 Thanks to the enduring reputation of the Honda brand, second-hand prices remain strong, which keeps overall ownership costs down and PCP monthly rates relatively low.
 High used prices do mean that Honda ownership may be out of reach for some buyers.